December 3 - 5, 2025

 Transforming a Relationship into a Partnership

-How to Partner with your MIH Provider to Successfully Scale your HaH Program
+How to Partner with your Mobile Integrated Health Provider to Successfully Scale your HaH Program

-Hospital-at-home programs typically begin their journey into decentralized care with a relationship with a in-home clinician provider.
+Hospital-at-home programs typically begin their journey into decentralized care with a relationship with an in-home clinician provider.
 Commonly, this starts as a vendor relationship, with services provided based on contractual language.
-In order to successfully scale a hospital-at-home program, you must move beyond a relationship and into a partnership with your in-home clinicians, establishing shared vision and strategy.
-As experts in the fields of mobile integrated healthcare and hospital at home, Stephanie Murphy and Jake Keeperman will describe strategies to upskill the clinicians, develop a sense of patient ownership and team comradery, and ultimately achieve your program goals with your MIH partner.
+In order to successfully scale a hospital-at-home program, leaders must move beyond a relationship and into a partnership with your in-home clinicians, establishing shared vision and strategy.
+As experts in the fields of mobile integrated healthcare and hospital at home, the presenters will share strategies to upskill the clinicians, develop a sense of patient ownership and team comradery, and ultimately achieve your program goals with your MIH partner.

 Jacob Keeperman, MD, FACEP, FAEMS, FCCM

-• Medical Director, Global Medical Response and Medical Director, Physician Implementation and Transformation Team, Medically Home Group
+• Medical Director, Physician Implementation and Transformation Lead, DispatchHealth

 Stephanie Murphy, DO, FHM